dmbarbour/glas/docs/GlasDesign.md

 ## Application Models

+We can model various apps with Glas programs by controlling input, output, and effect types.

 ### Language Modules

 Language modules have a module name of form `language-*`.
 The value of a language module should be a record of form `(compile:Program, ...)`.
 Aside from 'compile', the record for a language module may define other ad-hoc properties - documentation, linter, decompiler, language server app, REPL mode, etc..